 The FAA has ended plans to cease funding for 149 contract towers on June 15, after the U.S. Transportation Department (DOT) determined that a recently enacted law allows the agency to reallocate funds to the towers program.
 The elimination of funding for 149 contract towers, which account for about 60% of the contract tower program, was part of the FAA’s efforts to cut $600 million from its fiscal 2013 budget as required by sequestration.
 The agency originally planned to end funding in ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "DOT Clears FAA Funding For Control Towers".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "DOT Clears FAA Funding For Control Towers".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.